Feeling bad about not filing your taxes yet? Don't worry, tax-filing procrastination is a common disease that inflicts most Canadians 😉

 There's great online support - Any tax question you could possibly have can be found (or asked) on AnswerXchange.
 It’s the Q&A for the TurboTax community, which is monitored and verified by tax experts.
 It's the best tax forum I've seen.

-You don’t have to do it in all in one shot.
+You don’t have to do it all in one shot.
 You can leave, come back, and review as many times as you want before finally submitting.
 Turbotax also guarantees accuracy and a maximum refund.

 So, what's the process like?